Black tetra: In the aquarium

 The black skirt tetra is a common fish that is widely available for purchase.

 Hobbyists often provide live foods such as Daphnia and mosquito larvae, and frozen foods like bloodworms.

 The species reaches sexual maturity at about two years of age.
 Like most characins, this species spawns by intermittently releasing and fertilizing eggs among plants.
 It frequently eats its own eggs, so keepers remove the fish after spawning.

-The lifespan in captivity is 3 to 5 years.
+The lifespan in captivity is 3 to 5 years, though with the right conditions, can even exceed 6 or more.

 The black tetra was also used to make genetically modified fish sold as GloFish (fluorescent colored fish), available in a wide variety of colors.

 Similar names

 The black phantom tetra (Hyphessobrycon megalopterus) is a separate species.
 The black neon tetra (Hyphessobrycon herbertaxelrodi) is sometimes also called the black tetra.